bocoup/training-programming-with-javascript/README.md

 2. `npm install -g grunt-cli`
 3. Start auto-reloading web-server for your exercise by running `grunt`.
 4. Open [http://localhost:8000](http://localhost:8000) or [http://localhost:8000/test](http://localhost:8000/test]) in your browser.

+## Concepts Covered
+- Values and Variables
+- Arithmetic Operators and the Math Object
+- Strings
+- Arrays
+- Control Flow
+- Functions
+- Browser and DOM Manipulation